+Following the completion of your Bachelor of Architectural Design, your next step to becoming a registered architect is with UQ’s Master of Architecture.
 To progress to the Master of Architecture students must achieve a minimum GPA of 4.5 in the Bachelor of Architectural Design.
-Students with a GPA between 4.0 and 4.5 must undertake six months (or equivalent) of professional experience as approved by the Faculty of Engineering, Architecture and Information Technology before progressing to the Master of Architecture.
+Students with a GPA between 4.0 and 4.5 must also undertake six months (or equivalent) of professional experience in an approved architectural environment before progressing to the Master of Architecture.

 For additional information about the admissions criteria for UQ and for this course, refer to UQ’s website.